 Students are not to enter school grounds or the school building before 7:30 a.m. unless they intend to participate in a school related activity.
-Students are to enter the building through the front doors.
-All Junior High students will use the "Squires" hallway to congregate before school begins.
-Monitoring of students begins at 7:45 a.m. each morning.
-Students are not to gather in the locker rooms or bathrooms.
+Students are to enter the building

 After School

 Students are to leave their classes in an orderly fashion.
 Teachers will be available after school for any student or parent who wishes to visit with them or get help on assignments.
 Parents should contact the teacher and set up a meeting if they wish to meet after school.